equalitie/ouinet/README.md

 same page and still get its contents from the distributed cache even when the origin server is completely unreachable.

-## Android
+## Android demo client

+Ouinet comes with a sample, minimal Android web browser based on the standard `WebView`, as a demonstration of how to integrate Ouinet in your Android apps.

-### Requirements
+### Build requirements

-A lot of free space (something less than 15GB).
+A lot of free space (something less than 15 GiB).
 Everything else shall be downloaded by the `build-android.sh` script.

-The instructions below use Vagrant for bulding, but the `build-android.sh` script should work on any reasonably up-to-date debian based system.
+The instructions below use Vagrant for bulding, but the `build-android.sh` script should work on any reasonably up-to-date Debian based system.

-In the following instructions, I'll use `<ANDROID>` to represent the absolute path to your build directory.
-That is, the directory from which you'll run the `build-android.sh` script (e.g. `~/ouinet.android.build`).
+In the following instructions, we will use `<ANDROID>` to represent the absolute path to your build directory.
+That is, the directory from which you will run the `build-android.sh` script (e.g. `~/ouinet.android.build`).

 ### Building